limitloss/dark/README.md

 The compressed directory file should have the following MD5 hash: `cae1df84d64e6500510abbd8899097ea`, using `md5sum`.
 The hash for the background file is `aafbdf3655e5e0856c89e771ad861d7f`.
 Uncompressed the params tar leaves you with a `params/` directory containing four different models, taking up about 1.1GB of space.
-If you have python and Pytorch installed you should be ready to go.
+If you have python, Pytorch, and fast-transformers installed you should be ready to go.

 ## Downloading data